Why Málaga Deserves a Day (or Two)

 Pedregalejo Beach

-A Suggested Itinerary for Your Day
+A Suggested Day-Trip Itinerary

-09:00-10:15 — Drive from Sabinillas to Málaga.
-Park near the Alcazaba (€20-25 for all-day parking).
+09:00–10:15 — Drive from Sabinillas.
+Park near the Alcazaba (€20–25 all day).

-12:00-13:00 — Walk down to the Cathedral, spend 45 minutes inside or admiring the exterior.
+12:00–13:00 — Walk to the cathedral; 45 minutes inside, or just admire La Manquita from the square.

-13:00-14:00 — Quick lunch at Atarazanas Market (standing-bar tapas) or grab a sandwich.
+13:00–14:00 — Quick lunch at Atarazanas Market (standing-bar tapas).

-14:15-15:45 — Picasso Museum (1.5 hours) OR explore SOHO street art (45 minutes) and a café stop.
+14:15–15:45 — Picasso Museum (1.5 hours), or swap in SOHO street art (45 min) plus a café stop if art isn't your thing.

-16:00-17:00 — Walk along the beach at La Malagueta, grab a cold drink at a beachfront bar.
+16:00–17:00 — Stroll along La Malagueta beach, cold drink at a beachfront bar.

-17:00-18:00 — Final wander through the old town (Casco Antiguo), pick up a souvenir, maybe one more café.
+17:00–18:00 — A final loop of the old town, pick up a souvenir, one last café con leche.

-18:00 — Drive back to Sabinillas (arrive around 19:15).
+18:00 — Drive back to Sabinillas (home around 19:15 — the return is quieter than the morning run).

 Practical Information